LSEG-API-Samples/Article.RDP.Python.FileNoti.Message.Distribution/README.md

 ### File Notification Message Distribution Workflow Step-By-Step

 Let's drive into more technical detail about the File Notification Message Distribution workflow.
-The application steps are as follows:
+The consumer (subscriber) application needs to follow though the activities below in order to receive file notification and download CFS file.

 1. Subscribers make a subscription to API https://api.refinitiv.com/message-services/v1/file-store/subscriptions endpoint by specified CFS content that they interest.
 E.g. Bucket Name, Package Id, Fileset Attribute.
 2. Subscribers received